TommyLike/cora/readme_en.md

 ## Architecture

-See [`spec/architecture-design.md`](spec/architecture-design.md) for the full design document, including ADRs for framework selection, OpenAPI-driven command generation, auth strategy, and spec caching.
+See the [`spec/`](spec/) directory for the full design documents, including architecture decisions, OpenAPI-driven command generation, auth strategy, spec caching, and the view system design.

 ## Contributing